nateshmbhat/card-scanner-flutter/README.md

 - 🎈 Can scan **Expiry date** , **Card Holder name** and **Card Issuer** (lacked by other scanners) along with the **Card number**✨
 - 🔋Powered by Google's Machine Learning models
 - ⚡ Great performance and accuracy
+- 🧹Auto checks the card number for errors using card checksum algorithms
 - 🎚Supports controlling parameters that determine the balance between speed and accuracy
 - ❤️ Simple, powerful, & intuitive API